thuliteio/docs/content/advanced/analytics/overview.md

 ---
 title: "Analytics Overview"
 linkTitle: "Overview"
-description: "Choose an analytics guide below to add a service to your Thulite project."
+description: "Choose an analytics approach for Thulite with setup guides for Cabin, Fathom, Google Analytics, and Plausible implementations."
-summary: "Choose an analytics guide below to add a service to your Thulite project."
+summary: "Choose an analytics approach for Thulite with setup guides for Cabin, Fathom, Google Analytics, and Plausible implementations."
 date: 2026-03-24T08:10:51+01:00
 lastmod: 2026-05-28T11:21:22+02:00
 draft: false